-- 1. Title, commencement, application and scope - 1.1 This Order may be cited as the Private Healthcare Market Investigation Order 2014. - 1.2 Parts 1 and 2 come into force on the day this Order is made. - 1.3 Article 18 (equity participation schemes) shall come into force on the day this Order is made in respect of arrangements entered into on or after 2 April 2014 (new arrangements) and on 6 April 2015 in respect of arrangements entered into prior to 2 April 2014 (existing arrangements).
+- 1. Title, commencement, application and scope - 1.1 This Order may be cited as the Private Healthcare Market Investigation Order 2014 and save for article 20 (information on consultant's fees) shall come into force on the commencement date. - 1.2 Parts 1 and 2 come into force on the day this Order is made. - Article 2018 (equity participation schemes) shall come into force on the day this Order is made in respect of arrangements entered into on or after that date (new arrangements) and on 6 April 2015 in respect of arrangements entered into prior to the date of this Order (existing arrangements).
 The remainder of Part 3 comes into force on 6 April 2015. - 1.4 Article 22 (information on consultants' fees) shall come into force at such time as the CMA will determine.
-The remainder of Part 4 comes into force on 6 April 2015. - 1.5 This Order applies to any person providing, or entering into arrangements with persons providing, privately-funded healthcare services in England, Wales, Northern Ireland or Scotland.
+The remainder of Part 4 comes into force on 6 April 2015. - 1.35 This Order applies to any person providing, or entering into arrangements with persons providing, privately-funded healthcare services in England, Wales, Northern Ireland or Scotland.